eshsrobotics/2022bot/README.md

         Pressing the Ⓑ button will push the climber away from the robot, which during climbing will cause the robot to lower toward the ground and move away from the climbing  bar.
+    1. Ⓨ button: **Shuffleboard**

+      Pressing this button causes the shooter subsystem variable `flywheelSpeedEntry` to read what is on the shuffleboard- this is for testing.

 ## Motor and port assignments ##